yonglin-wang/temporal-relation-annotation/README.md

 $ git push origin phase1_annotator1
 ```

 For more inforation, please check the [official guide](https://git-scm.com/book/en/v2/Git-Basics-Tagging).
-Or contact with Group B members.
+Or contact the Group B members.

 ### First time using MAE: